Civil Engineer Corps Officer, Designator 5100

-The basic requirements for the Civil Engineer Corps (CEC) Direct Commissioning and the Collegiate Program for active duty in the Staff Corps and appointment as an Ensign, Civil Engineer Corps, United States Navy, designator 5100, with further training at the Civil Engineer Corps Officers School (CECOS) located in Port Hueneme, California.
+The basic requirements for the Civil Engineer Corps (CEC) Direct Commissioning Program for active duty in the Staff Corps and appointment as an Ensign, Civil Engineer Corps, United States Navy, designator 5100.

 Open to both men and women.
 Applicant must be a citizen of the United States.
-Applicants must be at least 19 years old and be of such age that they will not have passed their 42nd birthday on their commissioning date.
+Applicants must be at least 19 years old and be of such age that they will not have passed their 36th birthday on their commissioning date.
 This may be waived up to their 54th birthday at time of commissioning.
 Applicants with prior service who possess particularly exceptional qualifications and documented sustained superior performance in an expeditionary force unit do not require a waiver provided they can be commissioned prior to their 42nd birthday.

 Applicants fall within one of two broad categories - Direct Accession or Collegiate, sub-divided dependent on degree and time until graduation.

 - Graduate -- Direct Accession

 - For Engineering, be in pursuit of an Accreditation Board for Engineering and Technology -- Engineering Accreditation Commission (ABET-EAC) accredited bachelor's or master's degree.